12 Jun DIY Gutter Guard – Pros and Cons

 Gutter guards play a key role in protecting your home from clogged gutters that can result in deterioration and unwanted mess.

 The team at Aussie Gutter Protection can supply and install a professional gutter guard solution, however you may be considering installing gutter guard yourself.
-There are a range of DIY options available, each come with their own pros and cons.
-Take a look at our summary below and of course contact us for more information or advice on a solution for your home.
+There is a range of DIY options available, each comes with their own pros and cons.
+Take a look at our summary below and of course, contact us for more information or advice on a solution for your home.

 DIY Gutter Guard Protection

 You’re likely to find 4 types of gutter guard at your local Bunnings or hardware store.
 They come in a range of lengths, colours and styles to suit your roof:

 Plastic gutter guard is your cheapest option and is easy to install.
 It works well, however it lacks durability and effectiveness over long periods of time.
 Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate and buckle in the sun.
 In addition, seeds can easily pass through the mesh into gutters, germinating and then growing back through the mesh.